Gaaaaaby/python-project/README.md

 El mensaje debe ser claro al usuario, indicando que debe corregir en cada intento de ingresar los datos

 Define un módulo con todas las funciones que va a utilizar y consuma desde otro py.

+Python Project 1 Exercise

+An SME has the following payment structure for its 10 employees:

+a base salary

+A bonus of 1% of the base salary, for each month worked

+A family allowance of 5% of the base salary, for each child

+The sum of the three previous values, make up the "tax base".
+All employees must contribute 7% of the health tax base.

+Employees are in one of two sso companies: the first charges (between taxes and other expenses) 12% of the tax base, while the second charges 11.4%

+Build a Python program that:

+a) Ask for the data entry of the 10 employees and store them.
+You must ask for: name, surname, base salary, date of entry and number of children.

+b) The program must calculate the tax base, as indicated above and then discount accordingly.

+c) The program must calculate what must be paid for health and the amount of each of the SSO companies.

+d) The program must calculate the average payments to employees

+e) The program must implement exception control in each entry of information.
+The message must be clear to the user, indicating that they must correct each attempt to enter the data.

+Define a module with all the functions you are going to use and consume from another py